goramartin/master-thesis/docs/solutions/experiments/02-modeling-user-study.md

     -  Opening time -> time
     -  Opening days -> days of the week
     -  Full address
-    -  A country -> country
     -  Coordinate location
   - Description:
     - Model a data structure for representing tourist attractions on Google Maps.
 The data structure should contain information about the official website, opening times, and entry fees.
-Additionally, there is the need to include an organization that operates the place with an email address and a telephone number.
+Additionally, an organisation that operates the place must be included with an email address and a telephone number.
 Each attraction has a limit of tourists available to entry, a language available at the site, and information about accessibility for disabled people.
-Lastly, the tourist attraction has a complete address, including country, and it's coordinates on the map.
+Lastly, the tourist attraction has a complete address and global coordinates on the map.
   - Link:
     - http://www.wikidata.org/entity/Q570116